Jungyun78/help-the-homeless/README.md

 ## Team

 Ana and Rashi worked on front-end, website development.
 We used Flask as a microframework and used it with Python to load in static HTML, CSS and Javascript files.
 We also created the UI for the entire project.

+## Reference
+The github repository to the Champaign County homeless dataset: https://github.com/cudsug/champaign-county-homeless-data